This article was last updated on: October 2018

-In the beginning the bus just overheated a little, and we stopped for some minutes.
-Then, the driver poured some water he had in a bottle to the engine, and we carried on.
+In the beginning, the bus just overheated a little, and we stopped for some minutes.
+Then, the driver poured some water he had in a bottle into the engine, and we carried on.

 But as we kept going, the bus would overheat even more, until we had to stop altogether.